Box Prime 9… take 2 > Updated

 All sounds like the business, doesn’t it?
 But let’s get to the juicy bit… all the design and construction refinements are one thing but how does the G2 perform when used in anger?

 Truth be told, I was expecting much of the same as G1, which if you’ve read my previous review will know that that’s a good thing.
 But like the G2 design, the shifting performance was all new.
-I ride a lot of up and down singletrack, so shift through the block a lot during a ride, but right from the get go I noticed that the lever feel was crisper, faster and somewhat more comfortable.
+I ride a lot of up and down singletrack, so shift through the block a lot during a ride.
+Right from the get go I noticed that the lever feel was crisper, faster, and somewhat more comfortable.
 I’d become used to the G1’s shifting, which requires just a little bit of ‘over push’ on the up-shift to make sure the shift sticks (a tiny thing you get used to in no time) but the G2 was on mark every time, meaning that the shift speed has not only increased but, if at all possible, feels crisper.

-Down shifts too are noticeably snappier, so pushing through the singletrack sections, moving up and down the block in rapid succession, the G2 delivers a definite step up from the G1 in terms of overall performance – I have not had a single misshift or even the slightest hint of complaint from the derailleur during some less than well timed shifting a.k.a shifting under load; something I put down to its solid construction coupled with the actual functional redesign, which delivers a stiff unit that offers no hint of flex or complaint, even under the most rubbish shifting conditions.
+Down shifts too are noticeably snappier, so pushing through the singletrack sections, moving up and down the block in rapid succession, the G2 delivers a definite step up from the G1 in terms of overall performance – I have not had a single misshift or even the slightest hint of complaint from the derailleur during some less than well timed shifting ,a.k.a shifting under load; something I put down to its solid construction coupled with the actual functional redesign, which delivers a stiff unit that offers no hint of flex or complaint, even under the most rubbish shifting conditions.

 The chain and cassette, unchanged from G1, are as rock solid as always; the advantages in a 9 speed system are abundantly clear with the sheer punishment the chain can handle and the cassette provides clean and crisp shifts.
 It’s business as usual.